 Rhythm and Geometry: Constructivist Art in Britain since 1951

-This free exhibition, scheduled to run until 30 January 2022, celebrates abstract and constructed art made and shown in Britain from 1951 to the present day.
+This free exhibition, scheduled to run until 30 January 2022 (now extended until 17 July 2022), celebrates abstract and constructed art made and shown in Britain from 1951 to the present day.
 It includes around 120 pieces of art, mostly from the Sainsbury Centre’s own collection, incorporates sculptures, reliefs, mobiles, paintings, drawings, and prints.

 As part of the show, you can also see Rana Begum’s immersive large-scale installation No. 670 Mesh (2016) near the reception desk.
 Some of the other notable artists you can expect to see include include Robert Adams, Yaacov Agam, Anthony Caro, Lygia Clark, Natalie Dower, Adrian Heath, Anthony Hill, Michael Kidner, Kenneth Martin, Mary Martin, François Morellet, Victor Pasmore, Jean Spencer, Takis, Mary Webb, Stephen Willats, Victor Vasarely, Gillian Wise and Li Yuan-Chia.